Preimplantation genetic screening - PGS for aneuploidy with IVF

 - Some potential candidates could be:

-- Women over (about) 35 years old that want IVF and make enough embryos so that they will have multiple blastocysts available for biopsy.
+- Women over (about) 35 years old that are doing IVF

 - PGS can also can provide a "weeding out" of the abnormal embryos.
 For example, if one embryo out of 6 is chromosomally normal and 5 out of 6 are abnormal - we transfer the one normal embryo and should have a very good chance for a baby.